 The Sanskrit language contains the most powerful and effective energy-based sound formulas.
-We have complied a catalog of mantras and sutras to expand your mind.
+We have compiled a catalog of mantras and sutras to expand your mind.
 Come and learn how this ancient spiritual technology can benefit your life.

 Advanced Tools of Consciousness